HaoZeke/artn-plugin/docs/params/eigenvec_guess.rst

 Description
 """""""""""

 Filename where the eigenvector guess is read.
+Use in combination with ``eigenvec_mode='file'``.

 This option can be used when a specific eigenvector should be used to start the calculation, for example to refine a saddle point when the eignevector is known.

 The file format is *xyz*, vector read from file is used as-is.